FreshPremise/lyrasis-automation-demo/docker-compose/README.md

-# Docker Compose Files for Lyrasis Systems
+# Docker Compose Files

-This directory contains Docker Compose configurations for each Lyrasis system.
+This directory contains Docker Compose configurations for each system.

 ## Directory Structure